bateau84/alpine_jenkins/README.md

 It downloads Jenkins (and docker) on runtime (to keep image size to a minimum).

 To controll jenkins and docker version use environment variables JENKINS_VERSION(=1.642.2) and DOCKER_VERSION(=1.10.2).
+If you want to download weekly build or for instance 2.0 version, you can disrecard JENKINS_VERSION variable and use JENKINS_ALT_VERSION to set different download url (fex: http://mirrors.jenkins-ci.org/war-rc/2.0/jenkins.war)

 There is no DinD (Docker in Docker) in this image.
 To build docker images you need to mount local docker.sock to container (-v /var/run/docker.sock:/var/run/docker.sock).
 To stop from downloading docker all together set DOCKER_DOWNLOAD(=true) to false.

 Jenkins starts by the user "abc".
 The ID and GID can be controlled by enviroment variable PUID and PGID.
 In addition you can set PAGID to prepend additionaly 1 group to the user (example 999 Docker group for docker.sock).
 The home directory is by default /home/abc.
 This can be changed with PHOME enviroment variable.